AskeCarstensen/STM32-Getting-started/Chapter 3. Interrupts/README.md

 - Set hierarchy of a interrupt handler.

+Interrupts is a way of either with hardware or software pause a processors current job (if premitted) and execute a time sensitive event.
+Most microcontrolles has a dedicated hardware for interrupts called Interrupts Service Routine(ISR).

+If you want more information about interrupts wikipedia has a good artikel: https://en.wikipedia.org/wiki/Interrupt

 ## Exercise 1: Setup a interrrupt handler.

 First we need to setup GPIOB pin 10 as a interrupt and set the GPIO pin as a pull down as is was shown in the last chapter.
 To setup the interrupt you need to go to the "pinout & configuration", then find PB10 on the MCU and select "GPIO_EXTI10".